andresbrocco/andresbrocco.github.io-source/content/project/Bachelor Thesis/index.md

 The first step was to understand which mechanical characteristics determines the acoustic response.
 After some experiments, I have found that the interaction with the fluid is negligible, and the only relevant characteristics were the geometry and material of the instrument.

 Therefore, the frequencies of the instruments notes can be determined by a simple modal analysis.
 The cover image of this page shows the displacement of one of the instruments vibration modes.
-You can take a look at the full report (in portuguese) at the "PDF" link.
+You can take a look at the [full report (in portuguese)](/files/Bachelor_Thesis.pdf).